bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-The runtime view describes concrete behavior and interactions of the system’s building blocks in form of scenarios from the following areas:
+"The runtime view describes concrete behavior and interactions of the system’s building blocks in form of scenarios from the following areas:

 -   important use cases or features: how do building blocks execute